-Letters are delivered in Germany mainly by Deutsche Post, parcels also by other companies (DHL, UPS, GLS, Hermes, etc.).
+In Germany, letters are mainly delivered by Deutsche Post, parcels also by other companies (DHL, UPS, GLS, Hermes, etc.).

-If you send and receive packages regularly, it is recommended to use the DHL packstation.
+If you send and/or receive packages regularly, it is recommended to use a DHL parcel station (Packstation).
 This service is free of charge and independent from opening hours.
-This service has become widespread and offers the convenience of letting the sender be informed per e-mail or text message when a shipment has arrived.
+The usage of these stations has become widespread in Germany and offers the convenience of informing the recipient via email or text message when their shipment has arrived.

-- Bahnhofsplatz 2 (Ulm City Center, main office)
+- Bahnhofsplatz 2 (Ulm city centre, main office)

-- Gartenstraße 20 (Neu-Ulm city center, main office)
+- Gartenstraße 20 (Neu-Ulm city centre, main office)

-You will find more Information about branches, points of sale and DHL parcel shops, mail boxes and parcel stations under https://standorte.deutschepost.de/Standortsuche
+You can find more information on branches, points of sale, DHL parcel shops, mail boxes and parcel stations under https://standorte.deutschepost.de/Standortsuche

 If you type in a city, postcode or street name, you will find the nearest post offices, parcel stations and the like.
-Many branches are located in supermarkets and retail stores.
-If you need help you can always ask the staff for assistance.
+Many branches are located in supermarkets or retail stores.
+If you need help, you can always ask the staff for assistance.

 Postage of Deutsche Post

-- parcels and small parcels starting at 4,99 € within Germany (Online-Price)
+- Parcels and small parcels starting at € 3.79 within Germany (online price)

 Stamps can be bought at every post office and at automatic vending machines.